n1k0/nicolas.perriault.net/pages/code/2013/why_javascript.md

 - Some [very](http://ejohn.org/) [smart](https://github.com/jashkenas) [people](http://worrydream.com/) are doing Javascript
 - Javascript is suited for the rest of us, continuously [learning web hackers](http://worrydream.com/LearnableProgramming/) not having a PhD in CS
 - Javascript has a [rather low entry barrier](http://www.codecademy.com/tracks/javascript); people can start coding and get results quickly
-- Javascript has [first order functions](http://www.webreference.com/programming/javascript/rg25/index.html); that's rather important if you're interested in functional programming
+- Javascript has [higher order functions](http://www.webreference.com/programming/javascript/rg25/index.html); that's rather important if you're interested in functional programming
 - Modern Javascript VMs are [fast](https://v8-io12.appspot.com/)

 You're free not to like Javascript or to find it dumb.
 You're encouraged to let other people take the time to learn it and get shit done with it.